List of A Song of Ice and Fire characters: Lancel Lannister

-Lancel Lannister is the oldest son of Kevan Lannister and serves as squire to King Robert Baratheon at King's Landing in A Game of Thrones.
+Lancel Lannister is the eldest son of Kevan Lannister and serves as squire to King Robert Baratheon at King's Landing in A Game of Thrones.
 He helps Queen Cersei kill Robert.
 In A Clash of Kings, Cersei knights him for his part in Robert's death.
 After Cersei takes Lancel as a lover, Tyrion discovers the affair and blackmails Lancel into spying for him.
 During an attack on King's Landing, Lancel guards Cersei's son King Joffrey Baratheon and is seriously wounded in the fighting.
 During his recovery in A Storm of Swords, he experiences a spiritual awakening and spends much of his time atoning for his sins.
 When the Faith Militant, the military order of the Faith, is reinstated, Lancel renounces his wife and lands, and joins the organization.

 Servants and vassals

 Bronn

 Bronn is a skilled sellsword of low birth.
 He is described as having a sardonic sense of humor and a pragmatic, amoral philosophy.
 He helps Catelyn take Tyrion to the Eyrie, where he befriends Tyrion.
 Recognizing he will gain more helping House Lannister, Bronn offers to champion for Tyrion in a trial by combat, wins the duel, and then serves as his bodyguard in King's Landing.
 After fighting in the Battle of Blackwater, he is knighted and takes a burning green chain as his sigil, though he continues to serve Tyrion.
 During Tyrion's trial for murdering Joffrey, Bronn refuses to champion for him again, instead taking an offer from Cersei to be married to the pregnant Lollys Stokeworth.
 When his wife gives birth, he names his stepson Tyrion in dubious honor of his former employer.
-Shortly afterwards, Bronn becomes the head of House Stokeworth after all members ahead of Lollys die under mysterious circumstances.
+Shortly afterward, Bronn becomes the head of House Stokeworth after all members, except Lollys, die under mysterious circumstances.
 Cersei also worries that he is still in league with Tyrion.